Select a language

 - Deliver results to your or their organization using Red Hat solutions.

-The Red Hat Certified Professional of the Year winner will receive:
+The Red Hat Certified Professional of the Year winner may receive:

-- Recognition in a Red Hat success story video.
+- Video spotlight in a Red Hat success story video

-- A Red Hat Certified Professional of the Year Award.
+- Award: Receive a Red Hat Certified Professional of the Year trophy and Red Hat fedora

-- Promotion on the Red Hat website and blog, as well as in the Red Hat Training and Certification newsletter.
+- Promotion features on the Red Hat website, social media, blog, and in the Red Hat Training and Certification newsletter

-- A Red Hat Certified Professional of the Year logo that can be used on business cards and social media.
+- Special certification logo use: Receive a Red Hat Certified Professional of the Year logo that can be used on business cards and social media

 - September 1, 2021: Award submission period begins